 How to Approach Your Roommate About Their Drinking

-A destructive, downward spiral is set in motion.
+When you’re trying to encourage your roommate to get help, the delicate approach is best.
 Try not to get judgemental toward your roommate if you choose to discuss the problem with them.
 Stay calm and empathetic, but be firm.
 Try to relate to your roommate’s position.
-Ask direct questions about their drinking habits.
-And keep in mind that they may try to deny, hide, or gloss over reality.
+Ask direct questions about their drinking habits, and remember that they may try to deny, hide, or gloss over reality.
 Tell them that you are only talking with them about it because you care about them.
 When you speak to them from a place of empathy and compassion, it will be easier to have a productive, meaningful discussion about their drinking problem.

 Living with a frequently drunk roommate can feel overwhelming, especially if you’re not sure what’s going on.
 You’re not in charge of your roommate’s decisions or actions, but if you think they may have a problem with alcohol, knowledge is power.
 You’ll know to look out for the signs of alcohol poisoning, and you’ll feel more in control of your own situation.